raspberrypilearning/networking-lessons/README.md

 ##Learning outcomes:

-Over the course of four lessons, students will learn:
+Over the course of three lessons, students will learn:

 - how to network two or more Raspberry Pis together
 - how to program a Raspberry Pi to send messages to another Pi
-- how to control hardware over a network
 - network configuration and server set up
 - basic networking concepts including:
 	- IP address